Chair of Art History

 BA, University of Minnesota, MA, PhD, Cornell University

 The art of early medieval Britain, especially materialities and postcolonialities; gender and the body in late antique and early medieval culture; history and theory of the book; theories of text and image.

-My research centres on early medieval art, especially Anglo-Saxon art, with a particular focus on questions of voice, gender, identity, and their relationship to the formation of nations, nationalism and the postcolonial Middle Ages.
+My research centres on early medieval art, especially the art of early medieval England, with a particular focus on questions of voice, gender, identity, and their relationship to the formation of nations, nationalism and the postcolonial Middle Ages.
 My most recent work is concerned with materials and materiality–of stone, of landscape and of text–and with theories and histories of the book.
 I am also interested in questions of the display, interpretation and preservation of tangible and intangible heritage and the impact these have on the formation of cultures and disciplines.

-My teaching focuses on Anglo-Saxon art, on materiality, gender, and issues of voice, identity and the postcolonial at both UG and MA levels.
+My teaching focuses on the art of early medieval Britain, on materiality, gender, and issues of voice, identity and the postcolonial at both UG and MA levels.
 I am currently teaching the following modules:

 ARTF1045: Story of Art 1